AlreadyTakenJonas/bachelorThesisSummary/README.md

                         Default = 1000000
   -o OUTPUTFILE, --output OUTPUTFILE
                         path to output file.
-                        Default=PROGRAMMPATH/res/labratoryTensor.txt
+                        Default=PROGRAMMPATH/res/labratoryMuellerMatrix.txt
   -c [COMMENT [COMMENT ...]], --comment [COMMENT [COMMENT ...]]
                         comment that will be added to the output file -p PROCESSCOUNT, --processes PROCESSCOUNT
                         number of processes that compute in parallel.
                         Default=2
   -s CHUNKSIZE, --cunksize CHUNKSIZE
-                        Length of array each subprocess is given to calculate.
+                        length of array each subprocess is given to calculate.
                         Default=500
+  -t THRESHOLD, --threshold THRESHOLD
+                        number of digits the depolarisation ratio before and after the monte-carlo-simulation must match for the result to pass validation.
+Default=2
 ```
 The conversion will print the results as a file and on screen in the same format as the input file.
 This format can be understood by the `simulate` sub-program.